The Office of Unified Communications Answers The Call

 Meet our executive and senior leaders who support and lead our valued team

 How Do We Answer The Call?

-The agency’s information technology team, led by our Chief Information Officer is The Office of Unified Communications provides centralized, District-wide coordination and management of public safety voice radio technology and other public safety wireless communication systems and resources to 30 District agencies and federal partners.
-OUC manages 10 Radio Frequency (RF) sites, a high availability network and redundant back up radio system with overlapping RF radio coverage for almost 9,000 radio users including the DC Fire and Emergency Medical Services Department (DC Fire & EMS), Metropolitan Police Department (MPD), Washington Metropolitan Area Transit Authority (WMATA), US Secret Service and other DC an federal partners operating in the District.
+The agency’s information technology team, led by our Chief Information Officer provides centralized, District-wide coordination and management of public safety voice radio technology and other public safety wireless communication systems and resources to 30 District agencies and federal partners.
+OUC manages 10 Radio Frequency (RF) sites as well as a high availability network and redundant back up radio system with overlapping RF radio coverage for almost 9,000 radio users including the DC Fire and Emergency Medical Services Department (DC Fire & EMS), Metropolitan Police Department (MPD), Washington Metropolitan Area Transit Authority (WMATA), US Secret Service and other DC and federal partners operating in the District.
 Our radio system is monitored 24 hours a day, 7 days a week.

 Computer-Aided Dispatch (CAD) and Associated Geographic Information Systems (GIS)

 In the late 1990s, DC’s 911 dispatch system was the worst in the country.
 Since then, we have built a fully redundant E911 network infrastructure and the modernization is 90 percent complete.
 The National Emergency Number Association (NENA) has identified the District’s network to be a model of how E911 services should be engineered.

 The OUC's CAD system is an online, real-time collection of critical services and applications designed to enhance emergency communications center and field operations.
 The OUC's CAD system typically processes over 800,000 dispatched events annually.
 These technologies use computerized mapping and analytical features to track and display AVL/GPS-equipped fire and police units and helps dispatchers make recommendations by finding the closest and best-equipped units for any given emergency.